-Cultivate and ensure an inclusive College identity, climate, and culture to welcome people from every identity regardless of age, race, gender identity, ability/disability, and ethnicity.
+- Cultivate an inclusive CBE culture.
+We’re working to welcome people from every identity regardless of age, race, gender identity, ability/disability, and ethnicity.

-Establish teaching and curriculum guidelines to support multiple and diverse topics and voices in all CBE courses.
-Center and honor voices of historically underrepresented communities, examine topics through a lens of justice.
+- Establish inclusive pedagogy.
+We’re creating curriculum guidelines to support diverse topics and underrepresented voices in all CBE courses.